tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-09-29-ptw-walczymy-dla-fundacji.md

     face painting and a lottery.
     """
-source = "Vincent Caravaggio's Instagram story revealing the event"
+source = "Vincent Caravaggio's Instagram story revealing the event" [extra.gallery.3] path = "walczymy-ptw-dla-fundacji-to-nie-underground.jpg"
+caption = """\
+    PTW's responce to a fan's question, confirming that the event is not Underground 23.
+    """
+source = "Official PTW Facebook"
 +++

 After [Underground 22](@/e/ptw/2024-08-25-ptw-underground-22.md) concluded, PTW's social media channels didn't reveal a date for the next show.
 However, some weeks later, they announced a charity show to take place in Kozłów.
-The event's title is simply "Fighting for the Foundation", where the charity foundation mentioned is "Fundacja Nadzieja Dzieci" (Children's Hope).
+The event's title is simply "Fighting for the Foundation", where the foundation in question is "Fundacja Nadzieja Dzieci" (_Children's Hope Foundation_).
 The event is officially not a part of the Underground series, but it was confirmed that it would continue storylines and feuds from those events.

 {{ skip_card() }}